canonical/ubuntu-core-docs/en/build-store/reviewer-tools.md

 * ask the uploader to remove or change the offending code
 * reject the snap
-* approve the snap
+* approve the snap anyway
 * edit its `snap-declaration` assertion to make it conform to your security policies or to adapt it to your users needs.

-[//]: <> (## Test a snap in a virtual machine)
+[//]: <> (TODO: Test a snap in a virtual machine)

 ## Edit snap declarations

 Snap declarations allow reviewers to enable specific features on snaps, such as allowing auto-connections of interfaces and setting up automated aliases for snap commands.

-Their content needs to be provided in JSON through the snap review UI in the store.
+Their content needs to be provided in JSON through the reviewer form in the store.
 To ease this process, you can use the `bin/create-snap-declaration.py` script.

-For example, the network manager snap declares: `slots: [ network-manager ]` and `plugs: [ firewall-control, network, network-bind, network-control, network-manager ]`.
+For example, the `network manager` snap declares: `slots: [ network-manager ]` and `plugs: [ firewall-control, network, network-bind, network-control, network-manager ]`.
 If all the plugged interfaces for network-manager are meant to be auto-connected and other snaps are to be allowed to connect to the network-manager slot, the reviewer would use:

 ```bash
 $ ./bin/create-snap-declaration.py --plug-auto-connection=network-control,firewall-control,network-manager,network,network-bind --slot-connection=network-manager